AbdelrahmanSaidd/Video-Conference-Voice-Recognition/Arabic-NER/README.md

-# Arabic Automatic Speech Recognition and Named Entity Recognition System.
+# English Automatic Speech Recognition and Named Entity Recognition System.

 The system Recognises Arabic Speech and uses the recognised speech to detect Named entities:
 ## Running the code